The top hospitals and the worst: we tell you which they are and why. Here are the report cards never disclosed | Milena Gabanelli - Breaking Latest News

 Waiting times for cancer surgery

-These are the 10 hospitals with the shortest waiting times for cancer surgery (here the official document): Senese, Padova, Pisana, Policlinico Umberto I Roma, Careggi, S. Croce and Carle, Integrata Verona, Policlinico Sant’Orsola, Riuniti Foggia, Sant’Andrea di Roma which, however, is indicated as low quality for colon surgery.
+These are the 10 hospitals with the shortest waiting times for cancer surgery (here the official document): Senese, Padova, Pisana, Policlinico Umberto I Roma, Careggi, S. Croce e Carle, Integrata Verona, Policlinico Sant’Orsola, Riuniti Foggia, Sant’Andrea di Roma which however is indicated as low quality due to colon surgery.
 And these, instead, are the 10 hospitals with the longest waiting times for cancer operations: SS.
 Antonio and Biagio and Cesare Arrigo (Alessandria), San Luigi Gonzaga (Turin), Sant’Anna and San Sebastiano (Caserta), Ospedali Riuniti Bianchi Melacrino Morelli (Reggio Calabria), Policlinico Monserrato (Cagliari), For the Emergency Cannizzaro (Catania ), Sassari university hospital and finally: Giaccone (Palermo), Pugliese and Mater Domini (Catanzaro) where the wait is long, but then the levels of care are good.

 More or less obsolete machinery

-The 10 hospitals with least obsolete equipment are (here the official document): Policlinico San Martino (Genoa), Riuniti (Foggia), Policlinico Sant’Orsola (Bologna), Maggiore della Carità (Novara), S. Croce e Carle (Cuneo), San Pio (Benevento), Sant’Andrea (Rome), Cardarelli and Monaldi Dei Colli (Naples), San Giuseppe Moscati di (Avellino).
+The 10 hospitals with least obsolete equipment are (here the official document): Policlinico San Martino (Genoa), Riuniti (Foggia), Policlinico Sant’Orsola (Bologna), Maggiore della Carit (Novara), S. Croce e Carle (Cuneo), San Pio (Benevento), Sant’Andrea (Rome), Cardarelli and Monaldi Dei Colli (Naples), San Giuseppe Moscati di (Avellino).
 The last three in Campania which, evidently, has made investments to renew the machinery, even if the three hospitals still have poor levels of cancer treatment.
-Hospitals, on the other hand, with more obsolete equipment – and an old machine is always less accurate than a new one –: University Hospital of Cagliari, Riuniti Villa Sofia Cervello (Palermo), Papardo (Messina), Per l’Emergenza Cannizzaro (Catania), University Hospital of Sassari, Brotzu (Cagliari ), Civico di Cristina Benfratelli (Palermo) and, surprisingly, there are also three listed hospitals in this list: Mater Domini (Catanzaro), Senese and Policlinico San Matteo in Pavia.
+Hospitals, on the other hand, with more obsolete equipment – and an old machine that is always less precise than a new one –: University Hospital of Cagliari, Riuniti Villa Sofia Cervello (Palermo), Papardo (Messina), Per l’Emergenza Cannizzaro (Catania), University Hospital of Sassari, Brotzu (Cagliari) , Civico di Cristina Benfratelli (Palermo) and, surprisingly, there are also three listed hospitals in this list: Mater Domini (Catanzaro), Senese and Policlinico San Matteo in Pavia.

-With all due exceptions, these results are evidence of the organizational and resource management skills, or otherwise, of the general manager.
-For example, Agenas data shows that on average a hospital operating room performs only 400 operations a year, which means little more than one a day: similar performances in other companies would never be accepted.
+With all due exceptions, these results are proof of the organizational and resource management capacity, or otherwise, of the general manager.
+The Agenas data shows, for example, that on average a hospital operating room performs only 400 operations a year, which means little more than one a day: such performances in other companies would never be accepted.
 How are the general managers chosen and by whom for public hospitals?
 Since 2012, Regions can only appoint general directors registered in the national register.
-Requirements: Bachelor’s degree, 5 years’ proven management experience in the healthcare sector or 7 in others, attended a public health training course and be under 65 years of age.
-Then there are also the commissions of experts who evaluate, but in the end the one who deals the cards is the president of the Region in agreement with his health councilor.
-The choice is therefore political.
+Requirements: Bachelor’s degree, proven management experience of 5 years in the health sector or 7 in others, attendance of a public health training course and under 65 years of age.
+Then there are also the commissions of experts who evaluate, but in the end, the president of the Region sharing the cards with his health councilor is the one who gives the cards.
+So the political choice.